 - HackerRank is better for beginners and students that would like to master a new language; LeetCode is more suitable for experts and who prefer going deeper into the theory

 - HackerRank allows developers to apply for open positions at companies using their score on HackerRank which can be easily accessed online

 If you can find the company you're applying for in the LeetCode Premium section, subscribe and practice there.
 If the company you're applying for is not as big as FAANG (Facebook, Apple, Amazon, Netflix, and Alphabet's Google), then go with HackerRank coding challenges.
-Students at Microverse also use HackerRank to unlock coding challenges as part of their admission process.
 Either way, focus on one platform at a time.

 Tip 3: Read discussions on Blind

 Blind is an app for anonymous communication between professionals around the world, including software developers.
 It's a community of almost 3 million experts that share industry-specific advice and their honest feedback about the companies they work at - their salaries, interview process, promotions, and perks.
 Many of them work for FAANG (Facebook, Apple, Amazon, Netflix, and Alphabet's Google) and other industry giants.
 Everything is anonymous, so if you're seeking professional advice regarding the coding challenges, this app is a good source of information.
 You can even find information on the level of complexity, the time allocated, and the number of tasks - that other candidates are welcome to share.

 A coding challenge helps employers select the best candidates for the next stage.
 Also called the 'zero stage' of the interview, a coding challenge is a quick and easy way to see if the candidate is the right fit from the start.
 The coding challenges will help evaluate both coding techniques (things you already know) and engineering capabilities (things you potentially are capable of).
 So go ahead and check the discussions on Blind.